Ham3798/shielded-pool-pinocchio-solana/README.md

 ## Project Description

-**Solana Auditable Dark Pool** is a compliance-first privacy solution enabling anonymous SOL transfers with an auditable identity for regulators.
-Unlike Tornado Cash, we implement a **2-of-3 Threshold Decryption** mechanism using RLWE encryption.
+**Solana Auditable Dark Pool** is a compliance-first privacy solution enabling anonymous SOL transfers with an auditable identity for regulators. we implement a **2-of-3 Threshold Decryption** mechanism using RLWE encryption.
 While users maintain privacy from the public, designated auditors can recover transaction identities **if, and only if**, a threshold of auditors agree.

 ## Sponsor Technologies Used